crowdfavorite-mirrors/wp-jetpack/readme.txt

 8. Mobile Theme

 == Changelog ==

+= 2.0.4 =
+* Bug Fix: Open Graph: Correct a bug that prevents Jetpack from being activated if the SharePress plugin isn't installed.

+= 2.0.3 =
+* Enhancement: Infinite Scroll: support [VideoPress](http://wordpress.org/extend/plugins/video/) plugin.
+* Enhancement: Photon: Apply to all images retrieved from the Media Library.
+* Enhancement: Photon: Retina image support.
+* Enhancement: Custom CSS: Refined editor interface.
+* Enhancement: Custom CSS: Support [Sass](http://sass-lang.com/) and [LESS](http://lesscss.org/) with built-in preprocessors.
+* Enhancement: Open Graph: Better checks for other plugins that may be loading Open Graph tags to prevent Jetpack from doubling meta tag output.
+* Bug Fix: Infinite Scroll: Respect relative image dimensions.
+* Bug Fix: Photon: Detect custom-cropped images and use those with Photon, rather than trying to use the original.
+* Bug Fix: Custom CSS: Fix for bug preventing @import from working with url()-style URLs.

 = 2.0.2 =
 * Bug Fix: Remove an erroneous PHP short open tag with the full tag to correct fatal errors under certain PHP configurations.